 My subject matter is usually non-objective/abstract/surreal imagery constructed in a studio setting.
 The following characteristics are an important part of my vision

 – try to show the viewer something not commonly seen

-- purposely limit the color palette
+- often, the color palette is quite limited

 - simple forms and geometry often dominate

 My work is held by The Albuquerque Museum of Art and History, The New Mexico Museum of Art, The Capitol building in Santa Fe, The City of Albuquerque, and many private collectors.
-I continue to exhibit in Albuquerque and sometimes other national juried exhibitions with noted curators or a distinguished juror.
+I continue to exhibit in Albuquerque and certain other national juried exhibitions with noted curators or a distinguished juror.